The Manor House, Sedgefield: The mansion house of Robert Wright 1707-1725

 The sundial above the front door of the Manor House includes the year 1707 which is therefore assumed to be the year in which the Manor House was built, or more likely, completed.
 The dates of births, deaths and marriages of Robert Wright and his family support this date as do architectural features such as the rising handrails of the main staircase, a style which was in use for a limited time around the first half of the 18th century.
 The Manor House was built as a mansion house for Robert Wright.
 His sisters who accompanied him north to Sedgefield were either married or widowed by the time the Manor House was built (1).
-Robert Wright likely enjoyed hunting and entertaining and the size and grandeur of his house reflected both.
-The dog gate at the top of the first flight of the main staircase would have kept hunting dogs from the upper floors and the kitchens in the cellars are large enough to entertain.
-Robert Wright's time at his mansion house was limited and after of the Jacobite Rebellion and the Hanoverian Succession in 1715 he is likely to have spent more time in London where he had seven children with his mistress Isabella Bulman who he married in December 1724 before he left for the colony of Carolina to become Chief Justice from May 1725.
+Robert Wright likely enjoyed hunting and entertaining, and the size and grandeur of his house reflected both.
+The dog gate at the top of the first flight of the main staircase would have kept hunting dogs from the upper floors, and the kitchens in the cellars are large enough to entertain.
+Robert Wright's time at his mansion house was limited and after the Jacobite Rebellion and the Hanoverian Succession in 1715 he is likely to have spent more time in London, where he had seven children with his mistress Isabella Bulman, whom he married in December 1724 before he left for the colony of Carolina to become Chief Justice from May 1725.
 Robert's wife Alicea had died in Sedgefield in November 1724.